civican/legisinfo/42-1/bills/C-65/bill_text.md

 # Bill C-65: An Act to amend the Canada Labour Code (harassment and violence), the Parliamentary Employment and Staff Relations Act and the Budget Implementation Act, 2017, No. 1

-**Sponsor**: MINISTER OF EMPLOYMENT, WORKFORCE DEVELOPMENT AND LABOUR

 ## Summary

 Part 1 of this enactment amends the `Canada Labour Code` to strengthen the existing framework for the prevention of harassment and violence, including sexual harassment and sexual violence, in the work place.